Mary Ehret/ Pennsylvania State University

 Now that you know more about NFDM, try using it in your meals.
 Add to casseroles, soups, mashed potatoes to boost the calcium and protein.
 You can even try adding a tablespoon or two of NFDM to smoothies for a creamier results or coffee/tea as a healthier substitute for cream or creamer.

-Here is a recipe on the left to make your own condensed cream soup.
+Here is a recipe to make your own condensed cream soup.
 It saves money and has less sodium.
 Use the reconstituted mix wherever it calls for a can of condensed cream soup.

 Nonfat Dry Milk Condensed Soup Mix